Justice

 Budget 2021 provided $11 million in funding, until March 2024, to support Indigenous-led community engagement, as well as collaboration between Indigenous groups and the government, as a first step towards developing an Indigenous Justice Strategy in Canada.

-Justice Canada allocated $1.2 million in announced funding to strengthen Indigenous Family Courtwork services in regions where those services currently exist (such as Alberta, Saskatchewan, Quebec, Ontario and Northwest Territories).
-Justice Canada also provided $200,000 over 2 years to the Native Courtworker and Counselling Services of British Columbia to develop a framework for the delivery of Family Courtwork Services in British Columbia
+In 2021 to 2022 Justice Canada allocated $1.2 million in announced funding to enhance Indigenous Family Courtwork services in those regions where services currently exist (Alberta, Saskatchewan, Quebec, Ontario, Northwest Territories).
+This amount included $235,000 to the Native Courtworker and Counselling Services of British Columbia to develop a framework for the delivery of Family Courtwork Services in British Columbia, $66,000 to the Siksika Pomiikapi Justice Society to explore the development of an Indigenous Family Courtwork model and $50,000 to the Yorkton Tribal Council to explore expansion into delivering Indigenous Family Courtwork services

 Recent progress